 During this COVID-19 pandemic, our highest priorities are the safety of our clients and caregivers, our continued ability to provide core and essential services to those in our care, and our support of our employees.
-Our leadership teams, including executives, directors, human resources, and risk management staff, as well as our external partners, have convened multiple times over the past days and weeks to determine a course of action that ensures the health and safety of our clients, our caregivers, and our employees.
+Our leadership teams, including executives, directors, human resources, and risk management staff, as well as our external partners, continue to meet regularly to determine a course of action that ensures the health and safety of our clients, our caregivers, and our employees.

 Monitoring: DePaul is monitoring the ever-changing situation.
 We are utilizing reliable sources of information from the World Health Organization (WHO), the Center for Disease Control (CDC), and the Virginia Department of Health (VDH).
 We are in close contact with our regulatory and licensing bodies.

 Office/staff availability: To best support you, we need to maintain a safe and healthy work environment for our team.
-Therefore, our DePaul team members are practicing responsible social distancing and working remotely beginning Wednesday, March 25.
-Our OPTIONS day support centers are closed effective March 18th until further notice.
-Day support case managers are checking in regularly by phone with our participants to make sure they’re doing ok.
+Therefore, our DePaul team members are practicing responsible social distancing and working remotely.
+Our OPTIONS day support centers are closed until further notice.
 Our group homes, which have restricted visitors, will continue to operate around the clock to care for the residents there.
 While most of our work continues to be virtual, some unique cases require in-person services.
 Beginning October 1, supervised visitation, as well as specific training and counseling needs that can not be conducted virtually, will be offered in our offices.
 Our staff will continue to communicate with our service partners and clients who require these in-person services to meet their needs in the safest manner possible.
 Any person utilizing a critical service in our office will need to complete a self-assessment form before entering our building.

 Work-related travel, meetings, non-essential gatherings, and trainings: At this time, our priority will be on essential, client-facing services.
-Meetings and trainings that can be done remotely or that can be postponed, will be.
-Non-essential gatherings scheduled in the coming 60 days will be postponed as will non-essential travel.
-Provisions have been made to alleviate the burden of expiring trainings for staff and/or caregivers.
+Meetings and trainings that can be done remotely, will be.
+Non-essential gatherings and travel have been canceled.

 Home visits: DePaul is following the guidance of our regulatory and licensing bodies.
 We are working to conduct home visits that minimize the risk of spreading COVID-19 while also allowing us to maintain our vital connections to those we serve.
 Caseworkers are in contact with caregivers to assess the risk factors, needs, and available technology of each caregiver.

-Worker availability and on-call: With the closing of schools and our organization exploring remote work options, a client/caregiver’s assigned caseworker may not always be available.
+Worker availability and on-call: With the closing of schools and our organization’s use of remote work options, a client/caregiver’s assigned caseworker may not always be available.
 The on-call line remains available to clients/caregivers 24 hours a day, 7 days a week and a caseworker will always be available to respond.
 Due to the fluidity of this situation, we are planning for the possibility of increased crisis calls.

 Support in times of crisis: This time of fear and uncertainty can add to the complexities of the work of our caregivers.
 Children, families, and individuals, especially those who have experienced past trauma, may seek additional reassurance or may regress in behaviors that have been improving.
 Our caseworkers are committed to helping our clients and caregivers navigate this new experience.
 In addition to our on-call availability for current caregivers, our Community-Based Services program is also offering telehealth to current and new clients.
 Call the DePaul office nearest you to learn more.